-That completes the install.
-The other thing that I learned is that using the built in clone tool in VSCode doesn’t seem to work with the credential helper.
+That completes the installation.
+The other thing that I learned is that using the built-in clone tool in VSCode doesn’t seem to work with the credential helper.
 I think.
 In any case, use the git bash terminal to run a

 git clone instead.
 Once the initial clone is complete, the built-in tools seem to work fine.

 Hopefully, that’s enough.
 I’m writing this after I’ve done all the work, and I don’t really know a good way to test it to make sure these steps are all correct, but I’m reasonably confident I’ve hit the high points.
 Hopefully, this will be helpful the next time I need to do something like this.